Google introduces generative AI to its search engine

 — Google (@Google) May 10, 2023

-Now, users will be greeted with a new search results page with more detailed information on their search.
+Users will be greeted with a new search results page with more detailed information on their search.

 This also includes Google’s new AI Snapshot, which gives users links to find out more about specific searches.
 This will provide more information than the traditional page glance.